kovach86/release-tracker-neon-task/README.md

 # java-demo Release tracker task for neon

 ## Prerequisites:
-mysql server
+- mysql server
-jdk 19
+- jdk 19
-docker for desktop (optional)
+- docker for desktop (optional)

 ## Initial set up
-- Technologies and frameworks used:
-Spring boot application, hibernate ORM, firebase admin, open api swagger

 1. To run application with docker, just navigate to root folder and enter command docker-compose up.
 It will bring containers for mysql server and for the spring boot api.
 - Without docker, just change mysql connection string(which is located to application.properties) to point to appropriate sql server, and start the app, hibernate will create database on start up.